babar-raza/package-descriptions/aspose.cloud/packagist/Aspose.Cells Cloud SDK for PHP.md

 SXC, FODS

-## Platform Independence

-Aspose.Cells Cloud’s platform independent document manipulation API is a true REST API that can be used from any platform.
-You can use it with any language or platform that supports REST, be it the web, desktop, mobile, or the cloud.
-The API integrates with other cloud services to provide you the flexibility you require for processing documents.
-It is suitable for the most types of businesses, documents, or content.

-## Getting Started with Aspose.Cells Cloud SDK for PHP

-This repository contains Aspose.Cells Cloud SDK for PHP source code.
-To use these SDKs, you will need App SID and App Key which can be looked up at [Aspose Cloud Dashboard](https://dashboard.aspose.cloud/#/apps) (free registration of [Aspose for Cloud](https://dashboard.aspose.cloud/#/apps) is required for this).
-There is free quota available.
-For more details, see [Aspose Cloud Pricing](https://purchase.aspose.cloud/pricing).

-Please check the [GitHub Repository](https://github.com/aspose-barcode-cloud/aspose-barcode-cloud-php) for the source code and examples.

 ## How to use the SDK

-The complete source code is available in this repository folder.
+The complete source code is available at the [GitHub Repository](https://github.com/aspose-cells-cloud/aspose-cells-cloud-php).
 You can either directly use it in your project via source code or get [Packagist distribution](https://packagist.org/packages/aspose/cells-sdk-php) (recommended).
 For more details, please visit our [documentation website](https://docs.aspose.cloud/display/cellscloud/Available+SDKs).

+## Prerequisites

+To use Aspose Cells Cloud SDK you need to register an account with [Aspose Cloud](https://www.aspose.cloud/) and lookup/create App Key and SID at [Cloud Dashboard](https://dashboard.aspose.cloud/#/apps).
+There is free quota available.
+For more details, see [Aspose Cloud Pricing](https://purchase.aspose.cloud/pricing).

 ## Installation via Composer

-Aspose.Cells Cloud SDK for PHP is available on `Packagist` as the `cells-sdk-php` package.
+*cells-sdk-php* is available on [Packagist](https://packagist.org/packages/aspose/cells-sdk-php) as the `cells-sdk-php` package.
 Run the following command:

 ```console
 composer require aspose/cells-sdk-php